-Disability Services
+Disability Resources

-Disability Services offers students accommodations, counseling, evaluation referral, disability-related information, adaptive technology services, sign language interpreting, and transcription services for academically related purposes.
-This is a voluntary program as students have the option to utilize Disability Services resources but are not required to contact or report to the department.
+Disability Resources offers students accommodations, coordination, evaluation referral, disability-related information, adaptive technology services, sign language interpreting, and transcription services for academically related purposes.
+This is a voluntary program as students have the option to utilize Disability Resources but are not required to contact or report to the department.